Generalized Petermann factor of non-Hermitian systems at exceptional points

 which is of the form a super-Lorentzian with width $\Delta\omega=(\gamma-\Gamma_l)$ and total intensity

 It is emphasized that neither the intensity in Eq.~(\ref{eq:Iomegaxi}) nor the width in Eq.~(\ref{eq:Ixi}) diverges to infinity at the EP.
 This recovers the behavior from specific model scenarios \cite{YSS11}, generalizes this to EPs or any order, and reexpresses this in terms of the general quantities studied in the present work.
 The key point is that the excess noise intensity at the EP depends on the spectral strength $\xi_l^2$.
 Therefore, the EP Petermann factors developed in the previous section directly carry over to this setting.
+In particular, these EP Petermann factors can in principle be isolated by suitable design of the source (now given by the gain medium) or detector, following the same prescription as in Eqs.~\eqref{eq:pepr} and \eqref{eq:pepl}.
 This extends the general picture that quantum noise is enhanced by mode non-orthogonality to systems operating at EPs.
 In particular, just as in the original setting of isolated resonances, the EP Petermann factors naturally quantify the noise crosstalk with other modes that overlap with the lasing mode; however, by employing the notions of a right, left, and overall Petermann factor we can now identify and analyze physically and geometric distinct contributions from the right and left eigenmodes.